kssfilo/recipe-js/README.md

 //   if you change like above comment, it will be 20 sec
 ```

-unlike 'extends' deriving, 'parent' deriving is for sharing result by children.
+unlike 'extends' deriving, 'parent' deriving is for sharing results by children.

-this means that result objects is stored in parent object not child object itself. so the object is able to access other child classes.
+this means that result objects are stored in parent object, not child object itself. so the object is able to access other child classes.

-recipe-js caches each result of tasks in memory evenif cacheFile option is not specified. so same task will be never called till .remake(target)
+recipe-js caches each result of tasks in memory even if cacheFile option is not specified. so the same task will be never called till .remake(target)

 ### Command line parser